NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

 ^^^^^^^^

 Optional key describing the names of the dimensions of the array stored as value of the attribute.
+If the attribute stores an array, ``dims`` specifies the list of dimensions.
+If no ``dims`` is given, then attribute stores a scalar value.

 In case there is only one option for naming the dimensions, the key defines a single list of strings: